anusha132001/TE_ANUSHA_SHETTY_DATABASE_FINAL_ASSESSMENT/Final_Assessment.md

 This repositiry includes solutions for each tasks module wise like SQL Server, SSIS, SSRS and IICS and Big Picture
 ## Module 1 --SQL Server
 1. Performed  normalization
-  a) Created tables as per normalization
+  * Created tables as per normalization
-  b) Insertion of  data
+  * Insertion of  data
-  c) performing joins on tables
+  *  Performing joins on tables
-  d) Creating different views
+  *   Creating different views

-using scenario
+using scenario,

 Healthcare domain:
 Multiple patients visiting hospitals located in multiple cities, for check up and treatment, multiple doctors treating patients belong to specific department advising routine checkups and further drugs(medicines) for the disease identified